Illinois Compiled Statutes

 (2) education (8th grade or less; less than 12th

-grade; high school diploma or high school equivalency certificate; some college, but no 4-year degree; or 4-year degree or more); and
+grade; high school diploma or State of Illinois High School Diploma; some college, but no 4-year degree; or 4-year degree or more); and

 (3) gender (male or female).